-How to Write a Job Description: Crafting the Perfect Document to Attract Top Talent
+How to Write a Job Description: Crafting a Practical Document

-• The standard job descriptions used by hiring managers often aren’t sufficiently performance focused.
-They stipulate capabilities which are so vague that most applicants could claim to have them (e.g. “strong organisational skills”).
-They frequently specify many kinds of skills and experience as essential.
-Without a clear sense of priority, these laundry lists of desired attributes actually give little information about what’s needed for someone to be a Great Performer.
+The standard job descriptions used by hiring managers often aren’t sufficiently performance focused.
+They stipulate capabilities which are so vague that most applicants could claim to have them (eg. “strong organisational skills”).
+They frequently specify many kinds of skills and experience without a clear sense of priority.
+These laundry lists of desired attributes actually give little information about what’s needed for someone to be a Great Performer.

 How to create a Great Performance Profile